Single Implant Crown: Case I

 Extraction and Immediate Implant Placement.
 The State of the Art in Implantology.

-Immediate Implant placement right after extraction has its own challenges.
-It required knowledge, skills and patients cooperation on the one hand and adequate jaw bone on the other hand.
+Immediate implant placement right after extraction presents unique challenges, demanding exquisite expertise, advanced preparations, patient cooperation, and the prerequisite of adequate jaw bone.
 Replacing the missing tooth after extraction, can be achieved by different methods, one of which is fabrication of a fake tooth and bonding it to the adjacent teeth.
 Another option is to use a Flipper or a Partial Denture (a removable appliance) and wear it as an interim replacement.
 A third option is to wear an invisalign tray where the missing tooth is filled in with tooth colored material that replaces the missing tooth, the drawback is that you cannot ear with it and you need to take it out.
-The most advanced and most difficult option is to fabricate a Provisional Crown and connect it directly to the implant itself right at the time of implant placement.
-This option is mainly used for the front teeth and patient should not eat on that side while it is healing.

 Extraction #9 and Immediate Implant Placement at the same time Case I